 - 1. Choose Tools>Add/Remove Volume/Chapter Labels. - 2.
 Select the desired action: Add or Remove. - 3.
 Specify whether to modify volume or chapter labels. - 4.
 If the Action is Add, enter the new chapter or volume label.
-Note: You do not need to append the volume or chapter separator character. - Click OK.
-5.
+Note: You do not need to append the volume or chapter separator character. - 5.
+Click OK.

-If you are adding a chapter label, SKY Index will add the chapter label to all non-empty and non-crossreference page numbers.
+If you are adding a chapter label, SKY Index will add the chapter label to all non-empty and non-cross-reference page numbers.
 The chapter label will be inserted after any existing volume label and before the page number part of the locator.
 If you are removing chapter labels, all existing chapter labels will be removed.
+If a chapter label already exists, it will be replaced by your specified label.

-If you are adding a volume label, SKY Index will add the volume label to all non-empty and non-crossreference page numbers.
+If you are adding a volume label, SKY Index will add the volume label to all non-empty and non-cross-reference page numbers.
 The volume label will be added before the page number part of the locator or any existing chapter label.
 If you are removing volume labels, all existing volume labels will be removed.
+If a volume label already exists, it will be replaced by your specified label.